 Place the blackout lining on the shade, wrong side of the lining to the corded side of the shade.
 Align the bottom of the lining hem to the top of the shade hem.

 Hold the lining in place with strips of painter's tape, positioned perpendicular to the hems.

 Step 7: Sew the Lining to the Rings

 Feel the position of the rings on the shade through the blackout lining.
 Hand-stitch through the blackout lining to the ring, through the ring, and back up to the right side of the blackout lining.
 Make two passes with the thread, tie it off, and cut.
 Sew the lining to all the rings.
 This stitching is what holds the lining to the shade and allows the draw cords to move freely.

 Position double-faced fabric tape across the top edge of the blackout panel, adhering it to the top hem of the shade.

 Remove the painter's tape holding the bottom hem in place and rehang the shade on the headrail.
 The bottom edge of the lining hangs free from the shade.

 Don't pin through the blackout lining.
 The pin holes will be evident when light shines on the back of the shade.

-Don't hang Roman shades anywhere near a crib, child’s bed or in a position where a child can crawl up to the back of the blind, such as behind a sofa.
-When in the up position, ensure that the excess cords are looped over a cord cleat or hook and hung high enough on the wall that a child cannot reach them.
+Don't hang Roman shades anywhere near a crib or child’s bed or in a position where a child can crawl up to the back of the shade, such as behind a sofa.
+When in the up position, ensure that the excess cords are looped over a cord cleat or hook and hung high enough on the wall that a child can't reach them.